fkaya18/Data-Warehouse-and-Data-Analysis-Project/README.md

 # Part 1: Data Warehouse Implementation

+You can find the script used to create database and schemas in [here](scripts/init_database.sql)

 ## 🏗️  Data Architecture

 This project adopts the Medallion Architecture approach (Bronze, Silver Preparation, Silver, Gold layers):